Monday, March 26, 2012

 Looking up

 I've got this new line that I live by.
 It's in response to the Emma Goldman quote, "If I can't dance, I don't want to be part of your revolution."
-Because while you know how much I love to dance, what you might not know is how much I love surrender and face-slapping truth.

 There will be mystery at the revolution.
 That's all I know now.